 Alas, the moon is very bright, and Cancer is faint.
 Even if you have a clear sky, the bright light of the moon will wash out this constellation’s stars from view.

-By the end of April 2016, the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
-Use bright Jupiter and Regulus to find it.
-Then note that Cancer glimmers between Regulus and the two bright Gemini stars, Castor and Pollux.
+Starting around mid-April 2017, the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
+Use bright the bright Gemini stars, Castor and Pollux, plus Regulus, the brightest star in the constellation Leo the Lion, to find it.
+Cancer faithfully glimmers between Regulus and the two bright Gemini stars, Castor and Pollux.

-The planet Jupiter will move away eventually, but remember those stars!
+The moon will move away eventually, but remember those stars!
 They’ll always be near Cancer.